sirkapil/nehu/meet.md

 But I'll not be enough changed to admit that i missed you or i still love you.
 Even if i did, i know that you will know the truth by just looking into my eyes 😻, after all you have an special ability to read my mind just looking into my eyes😳

-Anyways, As I'll hug you into my arms, you'll listen to my heartbeats 💓 and get to know that it is still beating for someone named chamki (Maybe 😆).
-Relax, No need to worry, I'm not like your ex-boyfriend who looked for another girl while being apart.
-Kinda, His True love, Right ?
-Whatever, I'm yours forever😘
+Anyways, That day, I'm gonna hug you into my arms (Maybe 😆).
+You'll listen to my heartbeats 💓 and get to know that it is still beating for someone named chamki .
+Relax, It'll be all formal.
+No need to worry !

 We're maintaining distance for each other's happiness.
 You don't want me to be a devdaas 😆 and Also, i can feel that you aren't happy with me and my daily arguments/lectures.
 So, having a distance is necessary for us.
 This waiting period is surely going to be heart wrecking 💔 for me.
-No worry, life is all about up's and down's !
+I'm not like your ex-boyfriend who looked for another girl while being apart.
+Kinda, His True love, Right ?
+Whatever, I'm yours forever😘 .

 Even If you start liking someone else in this time, then be frank this time 🙏 and please don't hesitate to tell it to me.
 Your feelings always matters.
 For the sake of my feelings, I'll not force you to have feelings for me.
 You always deserve better, better person than me, my queen👰.
 Also, I'm kind of person who will be happy for you and feel proud of your bitter truth instead of sweet lies.